emcangi/bluejay/Photochemistry/README.md

 # Basic utility functions

 These functions are basic functions usedmore than once to operate on other objects.
-They have little to do the specific science addressed by this project and are often used for reading command line input, formatting inputs, looking for nans, etc.
+They have little to do with the specific science addressed by this project and are often used for reading command line input, formatting inputs, looking for nans, etc.

 create_folder
 deletefirst